LegalsNot the most exciting part of the process - but necessary

 Here’s what you need to do:

-- Fill out and sign a Notice of Intended Marriage at least one month before your wedding day and send it to me.
+- Fill out and sign a Notice of Intended Marriage at least one month before your wedding day.

-- Bring your original documents with you to Australia (passports, divorce certs, etc).
+- If you’re not local to Sydney, bring your original documents with you when you travel (passports, divorce certs, etc).